Vals (song): Music video

 The music video of the song was released alongside the song itself on November 10, 2017, and was directed and produced by Smiley alongside HaHaHa Production staff.

 The video was shot at The Merlock Restaurant on C.A.
 Rosetti Street in Bucharest.
 It starts by showing main artist Smiley entering the venue where he stumbles upon frozen people who were dancing before a sudden pause in time.
 He meets a woman playing the piano, the only person still able to move who invites him to dance.
 As the pair continued their dance, the rest of the frozen people suddenly began to move again.
-As the song's chorus lyrics hint, "dancing only with her, the people around were an orchestra accompanying us", the pair spreaded energy intense enough to bring the crowd of dancers back to life.
+As the song's chorus lyrics hint, "dancing only with her, the people around were an orchestra accompanying us", the pair spread energy intense enough to bring the crowd of dancers back to life.
 The girl suddenly ran away, leaving Smiley confused and the rest of the dancers frozen again.
 The latter chases after her downstairs unsuccessful.
 He then finds a dusty phonograph and plays it, just to find the dancers moving again.
 The runaway girl appears out of nowhere and starts dancing with Smiley again, on the same waltz rhythm of the very song until the end of the video.